West Orange Film Society

-WEST ORANGE CLASSIC FILM FESTIVAL ANNOUNCES 2020 15th ANNIVERSARY SCHEDULE
+WEST ORANGE CLASSIC FILM FESTIVAL 2020 15th ANNIVERSARY SCHEDULE

 Held over eight Sundays throughout January and February in the town where Thomas Edison invented movies, the West Orange Classic Film Festival returns for its fifteenth season, once again giving lovers of cinema a chance to experience their favorite films as they were meant to be seen— on the big screen.
-This year’s festival looks back at highlights of their first decade and a half, with each film followed by a discussion led by a local film scholar/critic.
-Three of the feature length films to be presented won the Academy Award for Best Picture for the year of their release, and were selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".
+We pause to look back at highlights of their first decade and a half, with each film followed by a discussion led by a local film scholar/critic.
+Three of the feature length films tpresented won the Academy Award for Best Picture for the year of their release, and were selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."

-The festival premieres on January 5, 2020 with “North by Northwest” (1959), with an appearance by film critic Stephen Whitty, author of “The Alfred Hitchcock Encyclopedia”.
-A tale of mistaken identity, with an innocent man pursued across the United States by agents of a mysterious organization trying to prevent him from blocking their plan to smuggle out microfilm which contains government secrets, the film stars Cary Grant, Eva Marie Saint, and James Mason, and has been described as “the Hitchcock picture to end all Hitchcock pictures”.
+The festival premiered on January 5, 2020 with “North by Northwest” (1959), with an appearance by film critic Stephen Whitty, author of “The Alfred Hitchcock Encyclopedia.”
+A tale of mistaken identity, with an innocent man pursued across the United States by agents of a mysterious organization trying to prevent him from blocking their plan to smuggle out microfilm which contains government secrets, the film stars Cary Grant, Eva Marie Saint, and James Mason, and has been described as “the Hitchcock picture to end all Hitchcock pictures.”

-January 12: “Casablanca” (1942), with Club Cinematheque founder Gerard Amsellem.
+January 12: “Casablanca” (1942), with Club Cinematheque founder Gerard Amsellem and Dr. William Bradley, West Orange High School media studies teacher.
 Set during World War II, “Casablanca” focuses on an American expatriate who must choose between his love for a woman and helping her and her husband, a Czech leader, escape from the Vichy-controlled city of Casablanca to continue his fight against the Germans.
 The film stars Humphrey Bogart, Ingrid Bergman, and Paul Henreid; it also features Claude Rains, Conrad Veidt, Sydney Greenstreet, Peter Lorre, and Dooley Wilson.